montypaws/stackim/README.md

 # Are you Jeff Atwood or Joel Spolsky in disguise?

 No, nor is **stack.im** affiliated in any way with Stack Overflow, its founders, or its creators.
 I just made it for fun (and because I wanted a short URL for my Stack Overflow to put on my résumé, bumper stickers, tattoos, and the inside of my underwear).

-# Why did you use node.js + MongoDB?

-Mostly just to learn them.
-I initially built **stack.im** with Django, but I already know Django pretty well and I wanted to learn something new and exciting.

-# Your node.js code sucks.

-Yeah.
-I'm not much of a JavaScript programmer and I'm still learning, so it probably does.

-# So does your CSS.

-Well, now you're just being mean.